fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 ms.localizationpriority: medium
 f1.keywords:
   - CSH
-description: Plan for enabling SMS in Teams for the United States, Puerto Rico, and Canada
+description: Plan for SMS in Teams for the United States, Puerto Rico, and Canada
 ---

 # Plan for SMS in Teams with Microsoft Calling Plan numbers